LANL-Seismoacoustics/infraGA/doc/source/installation.rst

       sph    Run spherical layer (moving medium) ray tracing utils  Various utility functions

-Each of the individual methods have usage information (e.g., :code:`infraga 3d --help`) that will be discussed in the :ref:`quickstart`.
+Each of the individual methods have usage information (e.g., :code:`infraga sph --help`) that will be discussed in the :ref:`quickstart`.

 **Updates**

-It's highly recommended that users download and keep up with updates of the infraGA/GeoAc methods through the `LANL Seismoacoustics github page <https://github.com/LANL-Seismoacoustics/infraGA>`_.
+It's highly recommended that users keep up with ongoing R&D and related bug fixes and updates of the infraGA/GeoAc methods through the `LANL Seismoacoustics github page <https://github.com/LANL-Seismoacoustics/infraGA>`_.
 InfraGA/GeoAc is a research code and bug fixes, new features, and improved utility and plotting methods are frequently pushed to the git repository.
 It's possible to download a static copy of the software, but updates can more easily be applied through a git instance where the current version can be readily accessed using a :code:`git pull` command.
 The dependency installs above (e.g., FFTW, OpenMPI) don't need to be re-installed and the '-e' option used during the infraga environment build keeps any local updates to the Python methods within the environment; therefore, when updates are applied a simple :code:`make clean`, :code:`make`, :code:`make accel` is all that's needed to update the binaries for infraGA/GeoAc.